 O'Sullivan's has more than just burgers, however; their chili nachos are decadent, enormous, and quite tasty (and sometimes the nacho plates come with less cheese), their buffalo chicken tenders come with an excellent (and not-too-hot) sauce, their potato skins are substantial enough to be made into a meal, their chicken sandwiches are fresh and hearty, their oversized grilled hot dogs are decent, their steak and cheese rollup is overstuffed with thinly-sliced meat, and their nicely marinated steak tips, while not quite up there with the best in the Boston area, are certainly worth getting.
 So if you're not looking for a burger, O'Sullivan's is still a great option for lunch or dinner.

 Yes, Mr. Bartley's Burger Cottage in nearby Cambridge also has pretty amazing burgers; and it's true that UBurger in Boston and Flat Patties in Cambridge and a handful of other burger joints and family restaurants serve some delicious patties.
 But no one makes juicy half-pound burgers quite like RF O'Sullivan.
 If you're skeptical of this claim, head over to this cozy little Somerville dining spot midway between Porter, Union, Harvard, and Inman Squares, and see for yourself.
 Beware, though; you might just forget about all the others very quickly.
-[Ed note: A second O'Sullivan's is now open in Lynn.]
+[Ed note: A second location of O'Sullivan's can be found in Lynn.]

 Copyright © 2004-2020, Boston's Hidden Restaurants (www.hiddenboston.com).